Ask to take part

 This information is provided directly by researchers, and we recognise that it isn't always easy to understand.
 We are working with researchers to improve the accessibility of this information.
 In some summaries, you may come across links to external websites.
 These websites will have more information to help you better understand the study.

 Suicide is a leading cause of death in young people, and previous self-harm is the strongest predictor of suicide.
 Rates of self-harm in adolescents range from 6.9% to 15.9% and every year young people in crisis visit emergency departments (ED) having self-harmed.
-Most EDs have a paediatric psychiatric liaison team of mental health practitioners who conduct a comprehensive psychosocial assessment as per current guidelines.
-Psychosocial assessment includes an evaluation of risk and needs, but many young people do not experience this as therapeutic and do not engage in follow-up.
+Most EDs have a paediatric psychiatric liaison team of mental health practitioners who conduct a comprehensive psychosocial assessment and a follow-up within 7 days of discharge, as per current guidelines.
+Psychosocial assessment includes an evaluation of risk and needs, and this is reviewed during the 7-day follow-up.
+Many young people do not experience these contacts as therapeutic and do not engage in follow-up.
 The period after discharge from ED is associated with the highest risks of repeat self-harm and suicide, suggesting that this period in the care pathway presents a unique opportunity to intervene quickly so that young people can be supported to find alternative ways of coping.
-This study is testing the effects of a new approach to assessment along with a brief psychological therapy delivered in the community to see if it can help reduce self-harm and future crisis.
+This study is testing the effects of a new approach to care after discharge from the ED, to see if it can help reduce self-harm and future crisis.

 Start dates may differ between countries and research sites.
 The research team are responsible for keeping the information up-to-date.